HL7/fhircast-docs/input/pagecontent/index.md

 FHIRcast builds on the [CCOW](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=1) abstract model to specify an http-based and simple context synchronization specification that doesn't require a separate context manager.
 FHIRcast is intended to be both less sophisticated, and more implementer-friendly than CCOW and therefore is not a one-to-one replacement of CCOW, although it solves many of the same problems.

-Adopting the WebSub terminology, FHIRcast describes an app as a Subscriber synchronizing with a Hub (which may be an EHR or other system).
+Adopting the WebSub terminology, FHIRcast describes an application  as a Subscriber synchronizing with a Hub (which may be an EHR or other system).
 Any user-facing application can synchronize with FHIRcast.
 While less common, bidirectional communication between multiple applications is also possible.

 #### Why?